-MADCUBA-AUTOFIT tool that compares the observed spectra with the LTE synthetic spectra of the different species, taking into account all transitions considered.
-This tool provides the best nonlinear least-squared fit using the Levenberg-Marquardt algorithm.
-The free parameters are: total column density (N), excitation temperature (T{ex}), velocity (v), and full width at half maximum (FWHM).
+To derive the physical conditions, we have used the MADCUBA-AUTOFIT tool that compares the observed spectra with the LTE synthetic spectra of the different species, taking into account all transitions considered.
+This tool provides the best non-linear leastsquares fit using the Levenberg-Marquardt algorithm.
+The free parameters are: total column density (N), excitation temperature (T{ex}) , velocity (v), and FWHM.
 MADCUBA-AUTOFIT calculates consistently from these parameters the line opacity of each transition (see Rivilla et al. 2019).
-Since our data contain only a single rotational transition of the three species (PN, PO and SO), the excitation temperature cannot be derived, and hence we assumed fixed values.
-For the P-bearing species, we used the value found by Mininni et al. (2018) in this region using several transitions of PN, namely T{ex} =5 K. We note that the column densities of PN and PO can vary by a factor of 2.5 and 2.1, respectively, assuming different values of T{ex} in the range of 5-50 K (lower column for higher temperatures).
-For SO, for which an earlier estimate of T{ex} is not available, we used the kinetic temperature derived from observations of NH3 (Busquet et al. 2011) of 34 K. The SO column density can vary by a factor of 1.4 assuming a different T{ex} in the range of 10-50 K. Then, fixing T{ex} , we run MADCUBA-AUTOFIT leaving N, v, and FWHM as free parameters.
-Towards some positions (e.g., P1, P2, HV-r and HV-b), we have used several velocity components to reproduce the profile of SO, fixing the value of the velocity as well.
+Since our data contain only a single rotational transition of the three species (PN, PO, and SO), the excitation temperature cannot be derived, and hence we assumed fixed values.
+For the P-bearing species, we used the value found by Mininni et al. (2018) in this region using several transitions of PN, namely $T{\rm ex} = 5$ K. We note that the column densities of PN and PO can vary by a factor of 2.5 and 2.1, respectively, assuming different values of T{ex} in the range of 5-50 K (lower column for higher temperatures).
+For SO, for which an earlier estimate of T{ex} is not available, we used the kinetic temperature derived from observations of NH3 (Busquet et al. 2011) of 34 K. The SO column density can vary by a factor of 1.4 assuming a different

+$T{\rm ex}$ in the range of 10-50 K. Then, fixing $T{\rm ex}$, we run MADCUBA-AUTOFIT leaving N, v, and FWHM as free parameters.
+Towards some positions (e.g. P1, P2, HV-r, and HV-b), we have used several velocity components to reproduce the profile of SO, fixing the value of the velocity as well.
 When the algorithm did not converge, we fixed manually the velocities and/or the FWHM to the values that best reproduced the observed spectra, and reran AUTOFIT.
 The results of the best fits are plotted in Fig. 4 and the derived physical parameters are shown in Table 3.
 The errors of the free parameters are derived from the diagonal elements of the covariance matrix, the inverse of the Hessian Matrix, and the final χ^2 of the fit.

-In the following, we summarize the main results of the analysis:

-• The velocities of PN and PO are different.
-In the four Pspots for which the two species have been detected and the velocity was left as a free parameter (P3, P4, P5 and P6, all located in the southern blueshifted cavity) the differences are 0.4 ± 0.1 , 0.46 ± 0.07 , 0.24 ± 0.09 and 0.5 ± 0.1 km s-1, respectively.
+In the following, we summarize the main results of the analysis: The velocities of PN and PO are different.
+In the four P-spots for which the two species have been detected and the velocity was left as a free parameter (P3, P4, P5, and P6, all located in the southern blueshifted cavity), the differences are 0.4 ± 0.1 , 0.46 ± 0.07 , 0.24 ± 0.09 , and 0.5 ± 0.1 km s-1, respectively.
 Fig. 6 shows that the velocities of PN are lower than those of PO, namely PN is blueshifted with respect to PO.
 The velocities of PO are more similar to those of SO.